virtualtam/sparklemuffin/docs/src/developer-guide/reference/contributing.md

 ### Improvements and new features
-Improvements to existing features, and requests for new features, must be discussed first by opening a new issue on the [Github issue tracker](https://github.com/virtualtam/sparklemuffin/issues).
+Improvements to existing features, and requests for new features, must be discussed first by opening a new issue on the [GitHub issue tracker](https://github.com/virtualtam/sparklemuffin/issues).

 This will ensure: